 To start off, buy the phone with cash, use an alias name and prepaid service, then you can remove the association between your phone and identity.

-Secondly, use encrypted emails, messages and phone calls.
-You do not to worry about your communications being logged or intercepted while in transit.
-In addition, you should never give out the number of the anonymous phone to anyone.
+Secondly, use encrypted emails, messages, and phone calls.
+You do not have to worry about your communications being logged or intercepted while in transit.
+In addition, you should never give out the number of anonymous phone to anyone.
 Never make a phone call or receive a call from that phone.
 Communication is done only by encrypted apps.

 Whenever you are connected to a wireless network or are sending and receiving Bluetooth signals, your phone is susceptible to data theft.
 By placing your phone when turned off in a Faraday bag, these signals can be blocked.
 For example, one can determine the location of your residence through your phone.
 You should turn off your phone about a mile or two from your home and then place it in the Faraday bag.

 The World Protection Group, Inc. (WPG) has worked with some of the most high-profile individuals in the world.
-We have also worked with corporate CEOs, political dignitaries and famous celebrities.
-WPG sets up anonymous phones for clients.
+We have also worked with corporate CEOs, political dignitaries, and famous celebrities.
+001 WPG sets up anonymous phones for clients.
 Please use our 28 tips for setting up an anonymous phone.